-Please read carefully before buying or applying for training courses, buying guides, workshops or any other materials/resources available for purchase, or accessing or downloading any training materials from this website.
+Please read carefully before buying or applying for training courses, buying guides, workshops or any other materials/resources available for purchase, or accessing or downloading any training materials, guides and reports from this website.

-This is a legal agreement between you (Licensee or you) and [Energy Managers Association, N105 Vox Studios, 1-45 Durham Street, London, SE11 5JH] (Licensor or we) for your purchase of the EMA training courses and training materials (“Training Courses” and “Training Materials” respectively), which includes printed materials and online documentation (Documentation).
+This is a legal agreement between you (Customer or you) and Energy Managers Association, Suite 77, Mortimer Street, London, W1W 7GB (EMA or we) for your purchase of the EMA training courses, training materials, guides, reports or workshops (“Training Courses”, “Training Materials” , “Guides”, “Reports” and “Workshops” respectively), which include materials and online documentation (Documentation).

 By clicking on the “Place Order” button on your selected training course, guide or report page, or by submitting ‘EMA Course Application Form’ you agree to these terms which will bind you and (if you are an employer) your employees.
-If you do not agree to these terms, we shall not sell Training Courses and Materials to you and you must discontinue the process of placing order or submitting your application form now.
+If you do not agree to these terms, we shall not sell Training Courses and Materials, Guides and Reports to you and you must discontinue the process of placing order or submitting your application form now.

 1.1 These terms and conditions (the Terms and Conditions) shall apply to the provision of the Training, Training Materials, Guides and Reports by the EMA to the Customer.

 2.1 In these Terms and Conditions, unless the context otherwise requires, the following expressions shall have the following meanings:

 Agreement: these Terms and Conditions and (i) the Proposal/Quote; or (ii) completed Online Booking Process; or (iii) completed and submitted Course Application Form.

 Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks are open for business.